azref12/fan-site/docs/portfolio/IT.md

 4. Ido Yoga (Aug 2023 - Dec 2023) : Website for yoga class (booking class / order on site).
 5. Amethyst Karaoke (Aug 2023 - Jan 2024) : Mobile application for karaoke, with various types of packages available.
 6. Ponny Express (Nov 2023 - Aug 2024) : Mobile application and website for home and office survey with pdf and excel output.

+#### Associated with PT Digi Herba Nusantara
+##### PROJECT => Dashboard Data Sales (September 2025) :
+   1. Develop sales dashboard using spreadsheet-based data sources.
+   2. Visualize data interactively to monitor sales performance.
+   3. Perform dashboard monitoring and data validation to ensure reporting accuracy.
+   4. Troubleshoot and resolve dashboard visualization issues.
+##### KEY CONTRIBUTIONS
+  1. Performed Customer Segmentation Analysis by Sales Platform : Automate and group data based on customer status, product and shipping date using  sql query to shorten user time in et and reading data per platform.
+  2. Combine Sales and CRA Datasets : Combine 4 tables into one using SQL query to shorten user time in searching for the required customer data.
+  3. Calculated Expedition Distribution Percentages for Performance Analysis : Calculate and view the percentage of the most frequently used expeditions using sql query.
+  4. Developed Revenue Reports Based on Customer Status : View and group total revenue per customer status into new customers and repeat customers using SQL queries.